NURocketry/laughing-octo-system/README.md

 Image above describes how the program will execute each time.

-## CSV structure
+## CSV / Serial stream data structure
-For file reading it must be a csv file structured as follows:
+The data must be structured as follows

 Time (us), Altitude (m), Velocity (m/s), Acceleration (m/s²), Air temperature (°C), Air pressure (mbar)

+This is both for the .csv, where each column is one of the different data types.
+The serial stream needs to be a string of the above data types, seperated by a comma ","

 ### Live Launch
 1. Ensure that you have an active serial connection with data that is in the correct format.